 General Assembly (GA) Scholarships & Grants for Youth and Young Adults

-Funding for Individual Youth and Young Adults
+Individual Youth and Young Adults Funding

-A list of funding sources and a link to the online application can be found at Scholarship Opportunities for Attending General Assembly.
+A list of funding sources and a link to the online application can be found on the Scholarship Opportunities for Attending General Assembly page.

 Youth Group Grants

 A limited number of competitive grants up to $1,000 are available to youth groups that are organizing to attend GA together.
 To qualify, groups must have generally five or more participants from the same congregation or a majority of their youth group participating.
-Applications will be judged by a group's demonstrated ability to raise the additional funds necessary to attend GA, and the ways in which the group will use their GA experience to enhance their congregation or community life.
+Applications will be judged by a group's demonstrated ability to raise any additional funds necessary to attend GA, and the ways in which the group will use their GA experience to enhance their congregation or community life.

 Youth in groups who are applying for these grants may still apply for individual financial aid awards under the General Assembly combined scholarships funding application.
 Please indicate as such on your Youth Group Grant application which youth (or young adults) are also applying for those individual financial aid.